-Recent advancements in computer technology, a changing global economy, and increased specialization in jobs have resulted in career opportunities for people with disabilities that were previously considered impractical, if not impossible.
+Advancements in computer technology, a changing global economy, and increased specialization in jobs have resulted in career opportunities for people with disabilities that were previously considered impractical.
 Many of these careers require skills and knowledge that must be obtained through postsecondary education.

 Enrollment in Postsecondary Education